 Introduction to Model Training Sessions and the Model Training Sessions

-Skill Acquisition Manual and the Skill Training Course Handbook
+Skill Training Course Handbook

 You can also find all the playing rules HERE.